 Fertilizer

 A multi-purpose balanced fertilizer is best for Blue Spruce.
 Make sure the fertilizer is made into slow-release pellets.
 Apply it once a year in early spring before the buds begin to push.
-That’s it, now the tree has everything it needs for the whole season.
+That’s it; now the tree has everything it needs for the whole season.

-Avoid frequent applications as this can damage the root system.
+Avoid frequent applications, as this can damage the root system.
 In this case, the needles will turn brown.
-Also, do not fertilize spruce for the winter as this can cause the tree to grow and frost will damage the young branches.
+Also, do not fertilize spruce for the winter as this can cause the tree to grow, and frost will damage the young branches.

-Another thing you can do is to mulch your spruce with compost.
+Another thing you can do is mulch your spruce with compost.
 Compost is a good organic fertilizer that protects the roots from overheating and rapid soil drying.
-Make sure the layer of compost is no more than 2 inches thick and there is at least a 1-inch gap between the trunk and the mulch.
+Make sure the layer of compost is no more than 2 inches thick, and there is at least a 1-inch gap between the trunk and the mulch.

 Read more: What Is The Best Fertilizer For Blue Spruce Trees?